Jason York: Playing career

 York returned to Anaheim as a free agent for the 2001–02 campaign, signing a three-year, $6 million contract.
 He turned in another solid year but was traded at the start of the 2002–03 season to the Nashville Predators.
-York lead the Predators with the top plus minus in his first year with the club and helped Nashville make the playoffs for the first time in franchise history the following year.
+York led the Predators with the top plus minus in his first year with the club and helped Nashville make the playoffs for the first time in franchise history the following year.

 Many figured that the 2004–05 NHL lock-out would end his NHL career, as it did for many veteran players; after not playing in 2004–2005 due to 3 major surgeries and the passing of his father, York signed with HC Lugano for the 2005–06 season, where he would win the Swiss League championship.
 He performed well enough to earn another chance in the NHL, signing with the Boston Bruins for the 2006–07 season and appearing in 49 games with Boston.
 York suffered 3 knee injuries that season which ended his career.
 He scored one goal for Boston, on February 20, 2007, in the Bruins' 3-0 win at Toronto.
 It was his final NHL goal.

 In 757 NHL games over 13 seasons, York recorded 42 goals and 187 assists for 229 points, along with 621 penalty minutes.
 He added 2 goals and 9 points in 34 playoff games, getting as far as the second round once (in 1998, when the Senators were eliminated by the eventual Stanley Cup finalist Washington Capitals).

 Post-retirement

 York started his broadcasting career in 2008 on Ottawa's all-sports radio station, TSN 1200 after completing the NHLPA life after hockey broadcasting program at Quinnipiac University.
-From 2008 to 2013 York co-hosted the daily afternoon-drive show The Healthy Scratches and later went on to co-host the mid morning show, In The Box, both with Steve Lloyd.
+From 2008 to 2013 York co-hosted the daily afternoon-drive show The Healthy Scratches and later went on to co-host the mid-morning show, In The Box, both with Steve Lloyd.
 York also dabbled in writing as well with the Ottawa Sun where he wrote his weekly column, the York State of Mind during his time on Ottawa Sports radio.
 In 2011, York also began appearing on Sportsnet television broadcasts for Ottawa Senators games, adding commentary with co-host Ian Mendes, and later with Shawn McKenzie.
 With the move of the Senators to TSN in 2014 York took on a new larger role with Sportsnet as the television colour analyst for the Montreal Canadiens with John Bartlett.
 York also has begun working on Hockey Night in Canada as a colour analyst.

 On July 19, 2017, York as part of an ownership group, purchased the Kemptville 73's of the Central Canada Hockey League, from former NHL goaltender Ron Tugnutt.
 York was also installed as the team's director of hockey operations.